kezeani/personal/World Cup Predictor/README.md

 ## Usage

-After unzipping the zip file, the website can be accessed by running flask in the VS Code Terminal
+After unzipping the zip file, the website can be accessed by running flask in the VS Code Terminal using the command 'flask run'.

 ### Register/Login